Contact Me

 The Timetable

-You should develop a timetable/schedule for the project.
-This can be accomplished in the same manner as your budget.
+Develop a timetable/schedule for the project.
+This can be accomplished in the same manner as with your budget.
 Work with your "construction team" (designer or architect, loan officer, interior design specialist, general contractor, specialty materials supplier, etc.) to document your needs.

-• Considering time for the design phase, securing permits, utility work if necessary and the construction phase.
+• Consider time for the design phase, securing permits, utility work if necessary and the construction phase.

-• Identify periods of the year when certain construction projects are appropriate or totally inappropriate, especially for components of the project like roofing, pouring of cement, etc. For example, take into consideration holidays, the Christmas season, likelihood of rain or sleet/snow (translation - winter in New England!)
+• Identify periods of the year when certain construction projects are appropriate or not, especially for components of the project like roofing and pouring of cement.
+Take into consideration holidays and the likelihood of rain or sleet/snow.

 Detailed Project Drawings and Specifications